 1. Wipe away any debris from the bat

-You will want a clean surface when applying a coating of pine tar, this will make it easier to put apply and will make it much stickier.
+When applying a layer of pine tar, you will want to start with a clean surface because this will make it simpler to apply and will make it much more sticky.

 2. Uncap the stick and expose a few inches of pine tar